DuncanWalter/vitrarius/README.md

 /* > 'Haskell' */
 ```

-Compose is just one way of building up optics.
-Vitrarius also has chain, optic, lens, and traversal functions for creating more nuanced optics.
+There are more optic-crafting functions in Vitrarius, some of which are discussed below.

-### **Advanced**
+### **Advanced Features**
 ----------------
+Vitrarius also has chain, parallelize, optic, lens, and traversal functions for crafting specialized tools.
+So far, the most powerful features of vitrarius are probably the parallelize and traversal functions.
+Parallelize allows lenses to be used in parallel on properties of an object in a naturally composable manner.
+This greatly simplifies specifying side effects or using a mediator inside optics.
+Traversal creates a custom optic which can operate on multiple targets.
+These shine when working with arrays or recursion.
+These two functions, along with compose, represent most of the complexity behind vitrarius.

 Examples coming soon!
-For now, refer to the [knarly use case vitrarius was built for](https://www.npmjs.com/package/silhouette-store).
+For now, refer to the [knarly use case vitrarius was built for](https://www.npmjs.com/package/silhouette).